adriangalilea/e-id/README.md

   - [ ] aliveness score
   - [ ] notify when friends make new places
 - [ ] feat: premium claimable username
+- [x] feat: signup and auth on every domain

 # Credits
 [Progressive enhancement emoji URL's idea](https://github.com/jonroig/emojiurlifier).
 I implemented it on the next.js middleware so it's a bit cleaner.